 As the aging population of America grows, so does number of people who wish to age in place in the comfort of their own home.
 Active, healthy seniors believe that is a solution for older adults.
 The realities of aging in place, which is the overwhelming desire of most people over 65 these days, means that extra help is often required.
-With so many myths surrounding the idea of in-home care, it’s important to be aware of what is actually going on in the world of professional caregiving.
+With so many in-home care options, it’s important to be aware of what is actually going on in the world of professional caregiving.
 To do so, let’s debunk three common myths.

 It’s true that many seniors who are extremely ill, or recovering from a serious injury or operation, will seek the assistance of an in-home caregiver.
 However, the care provided is not exclusive to recovery or seriously ill patients; it can meet a wide array of needs.
 Nonmedical care consists of assistance with daily living, from eating to bathing, housework, shopping, and driving.
 Some seniors just need that a helping hand.
 This non-medical assistance is a great option for an older person simply in need of some help around the house or companionship.